TK-UF/Postdoctoral-Associate/README.md

 The laboratory (BSL2) is situated in an academic research building at the main campus in Gainesville surrounded by many excellent labs and core facilities (including BSL3 and insect facilities) with tremendous training opportunities for cutting-edge techniques.

+# Minimum requirements:

+Ph.D. in Biological Sciences, research experience in Molecular Biology, proficiency in spoken and written English, and proficiency in UNIX and Python programing.

+# Preferred Qualifications:

+Experience in Virology and/or OMICS (genomics, transcriptomics, or proteomics), and at least two publications in English Scientific Journals

-Please apply directly via Careers At UF (See link above).
+Please apply via Careers At UF.
+See link above.